Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 Boise State vs. San Jose State Betting Trends

-- Boise State has covered five times in 13 chances against the spread this season.
+- Boise State has compiled a 5-7-1 record against the spread this season.

-- The Broncos and their opponents have combined to hit the over eight out of 13 times this season.
+- A total of eight out of the Broncos' 13 games this season have gone over the point total.

+- San Jose State has won seven games against the spread this year, while failing to cover seven times.

 - The Spartans and their opponents have combined to go over the point total 10 out of 14 times this season.